Gel for dental use. Dentamet dental gel: indications, instructions, reviews. Additional components of the medicine consist of

 - cheilitis;

-- inflammation of the oral mucosa when wearing prostheses;
+- inflammation of the oral mucosa when wearing dentures;

-- postextraction alveolitis (inflammation of the hole after tooth extraction);
+- post-extraction alveolitis (inflammation of the socket after tooth extraction);

 - periodontitis, periodontal abscess (as part of combination therapy).